Sunday, January 29, 2017

 Kutztown Sarsaparilla (#63 - 8.1 out of 12)

-The Kutztown Bottling Works, Inc. is located in Kutztown, PA.
-It has the distinction of being one of Kutztown's oldest continually operated businesses.
+The Kutztown Bottling Works, Inc., is located in Kutztown, PA.
+It is one of the City's oldest continually operated businesses.

-When prohibition was enacted on January 16,1920, following the ratification of the 18th Amendment to the constitution, Keodinger focused more on the production of his soft drinks.
+When prohibition was enacted on January 16,1920, following the ratification of the 18th Amendment to the constitution, Keodinger focused more on producing his soft drinks.
 He developed a well-liked list of 16 flavors, his most popular item being birch beer, his own recipe.
 After the repeal of prohibition at the end of 1933, the state assumed charge of liquor enforcement.
 Kiesinger applied to the state for a distributor license and was granted the 23rd license in the state.
-Soon after the repeal, production of soft drinks increased and the building at Schley St. became too small.
+Soon after the repeal, production of soft drinks increased, and the building at Schley St. became too small.

-In 1940 Keodinger purchased the Leibovitz Shirt Factory of New York, New York, located at 78-80 S. Whiteoak St., the current location.
-The factory was originally a two room schoolhouse, with two additional rooms added later.
-The schoolhouse was then demolished and the current building erected on the site, the foundation of the school still remains intact.
+In 1940, Keodinger purchased the Leibovitz Shirt Factory of New York, New York, located at 78-80 S. Whiteoak St., the current location.
+The factory was originally a two-room schoolhouse, with two additional rooms added later.
+The schoolhouse was then demolished, and the current building was erected on the site; the foundation of the school still remains intact.

-After World War II Keodinger's nephews, Donald "Barney" Bieber and his brother "Elly" Bieber worked at the bottling works.
-In 1962, they purchased the business and property from their uncle Percy Keodinger.
+After World War II, Keodinger's nephews, Donald "Barney" Bieber and his brother "Elly" Bieber, worked at the bottling works.
+In 1962, they purchased the business and property from their uncle, Percy Keodinger.
 The two brothers continued operations of the soft drink line.
-With the growth of the Schmidt's Brewing Co., Philadelphia, PA, distribution rights were acquired in1954, allowing the Kutztown Bottling Works Inc. to become a supplier of soft drinks and beer to a larger area of customers.
-In 1989, after many years in the business Barney and Elly decided it was time to retire and sold the business to Barney's daughter Audrey and her husband Donald "Spike" Miller.
+With the growth of Schmidt's Brewing Co., Philadelphia, PA, distribution rights were acquired in 1954, allowing Kutztown Bottling Works Inc. to become a supplier of soft drinks and beer to a larger area of customers.
+In 1989, after many years in the business, Barney and Elly decided it was time to retire and sold the business to Barney's daughter, Audrey, and her husband, Donald "Spike" Miller.

-In 2002 the Kutztown Soda Works was formed and incorporated to focus on the Kutztown soda brands.
-The new corporation was spearheaded by Spike and Audrey’s son Tom.
-In December 2007 both businesses were sold to Jeff and Dana Taylor who continue to carry on the tradition.
+In 2002, the Kutztown Soda Works was incorporated to focus on the Kutztown soda brands.
+The new corporation was spearheaded by Spike and Audrey’s son, Tom.
+In December 2007, both businesses were sold to Jeff and Dana Taylor, who continued the tradition.

 Nutrition 12 oz. serving (from the bottle)